 It is believed the temples were part of the Dilmun culture and they were built to worship the ancient god Enki; the god of wisdom and freshwater and his wife Nankhur Sak (Ninhursag).
 Excavation works on the site revealed tools, weapons, pottery and small pieces of gold which are now on display in the Bahrain National Museum.
 The most significant find is the copper head of a bull.

 4. Riffa Fort:

 This magnificently restored fort gives a wonderful view over the Hunanaiya valley.
 It was built during the reign of Sheikh Salman bin Ahmed Al-Fateh Al-Khalifa in 1812 and it was inherited by his grandchildren.
 Sheikh Isa bin Ali Al-Khalifa; ruler of Bahrain from 1869 to 1932 was born in this fort.
 Riffa had been the seat of government until 1869 and it was officially open for visitors in 1993.

 5. Al-Fateh Grand Mosque:

-One of the largest mosques in the world, Al-Fateh Grand Mosque was built in 1987 by Sheikh Isa bin Salman Al-Khalifa in the suburban neighborhood of Juffair in Manama.
+One of the largest mosques in the world, Al-Fateh Grand Mosque was built in 1987 by Sheikh Isa bin Salman Al-Khalifa in the suburban neighbourhood of Juffair in Manama.
 The mosque was named after Ahmed Al-Fateh and it became the site of the National Library of Bahrain in 2006.
-The mosque’s huge dome is the world’s largest fiberglass dome at a weight of over 60 tonnes
+The mosque’s huge dome is the world’s largest fibreglass dome with a weight of over 60 tonnes